francisgreenleaf/Reader/README.md

 If you'd like to contribute to the Reader App, feel free to submit a pull request or open an issue on the GitHub repository.

+## Acknowledgements
+This app was developed as part of the Stanford Continuing Studies class TECH-16: LLMs for Business with Python taught by Charlie Flanagan.
+The app owe's its thanks to him, Dima Timofeev, and many others including the teams who built the app's various dependencies.

 ## License

 This project is open-source and available under the [Apache License 2.0](LICENSE).